dangw/react-render-plugin/README.md

 - You can instantiate this plugin to render multiple pages, all too easy

 ## What's New in the Latest Version
+- 0.0.5 fixed a bug that made `hot` not optional
 - 0.0.4 adds the `hot` option which is a root source path to refresh when you're using a hot loader

 ## Enough Already, Show Me the Code